omar-karray/anchorless-tech-test/docs/getting-started.md

 ### Step 3: Log In

-Once the build completes, visit **http://localhost:5173** in your browser and log in with:
+Once the build completes, visit **http://localhost:3000** in your browser and log in with:

 - **Email:** `test@example.com`
 - **Password:** `password`

 You'll be redirected to the dashboard where you can create and manage visa applications.

+!!! info "Port Information"
+    The production build runs on **port 3000**.
+If you want to run the development server with hot reload instead, use `npm run dev` which will run on port 5173.

 ### Step 4: Explore the Application